-- Avoid smoking in a car that has been driven recently.
+- Avoid smoking in a recently driven car.

 If an officer approaches your vehicle while you are smoking, remain calm and polite.
-You do not have to consent to perform a field sobriety test and you are not required to agree to a chemical test prior to being arrested.
-You are entitled to have an attorney present for any questioning beyond answer some basic questions, including identifying yourself and the owner of the vehicle.
+You do not have to consent to perform a field sobriety test, and you are not required to agree to a chemical test prior to being arrested.
+You are entitled to have an attorney present for any questioning beyond answering some basic questions, including identifying yourself and the vehicle owner.

 While the penalties for a DUI conviction can be severe, a skilled DUI lawyer can help you.
 The prosecution must be able to prove beyond a reasonable doubt to a jury that you were driving while impaired.
-Any evidence you can provide to help suggest you weren’t driving can be useful for having the charges dismissed.
+Therefore, any evidence you can provide to help suggest you weren’t driving can help have the charges dismissed.